arceoh/book-audio-effect/README.md

 A React Native app using expo.

-Used alongside irl books to play sound effects during story time.
+Used alongside IRL books to play sound effects during story time.